Fitness Testing

-Vertical Jump Power Calculation
+Vertical Jump Power Calculators

-vertical jumpingVertical Jump tests are usually just reported as the distance jumped in centimeters or inches.
+Vertical Jump tests are usually just reported as the distance jumped in centimeters or inches.
 This does not always tell the full story.
-A heavier person jumping the same height as a lighter one has to do much more work to move a larger mass.
-Therefore it is sometimes useful to convert the score to units of power or work.
+A heavier person jumping the same height as a lighter one has to do much more work to move the larger mass.
+Therefore it is sometimes useful to convert the jump test score to units of power or work.

 The mechanical work performed to accomplish a vertical jump can be determined by using the jump height distance that was measured (using Work = Force x Distance where Force = Mass x Acceleration).
 However, Power can not be calculated (Power = Work / time) since the time that force is acted on the body is unknown.
 Power can be directly measured using a force plate, though these are not readily available.
-Over time a few different formula have been developed that estimate power from vertical jump measurements.
+Over time a some different formula have been developed that estimate power from vertical jump measurements.
 A few of these are presented below, with examples.

 The examples below all use a hypothetical vertical jump of 60 cm (0.6 meters or 23.5 inches) by a person 75 kg and 180 cm.
 As you can see, there are widely different results achieved.
 This is partly due to it not always being clear if peak power or average power is being estimated.